quicwg/base-drafts/draft-ietf-quic-recovery.md

 less than 3, to keep in line with TCP {{?RFC5681}}.

 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Implementers SHOULD use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience after losses are spuriously detected.
+Implementers SHOULD increase QUIC's reordering thresholds in packets or time after losses are spuriously detected, and can build on mechanisms described in {{?RACK}}.

 ### Time Threshold {#time-threshold}